erichVK5/FootprintTextForPCB/README.md

 user@box:~$  javac FootprintTextForPCB.java

-and that should be it, you are now ready to use the FootprinTextForPCB utility.
+and that should be it, you are now ready to use the FootprintTextForPCB utility.